Detecting positive correlations in a multivariate sample: Clique model

 \subsection{Localized squared-sum test}

-Next we take a closer look at the performance of the localized squared-sum test for the clique model.
-In this case we have $|\cC| = {n \choose k}$ so $\log |\cC| \sim k \log(n/k)$.
-Plugging this into \prpref{local-squared-sum}, we see that the local squared-sum test is reliable when
+Next, we take a closer look at the performance of the localized squared-sum test for the clique model.
+In this case, we have $|\cC| = {n \choose k}$ so $\log|\cC| \sim k \log(n/k)$.
+Plugging this into \eqref{rho-local}, we see that the local squared-sum test is asymptotically powerful when

-Based on this and \corref{clique-lower}, we conclude that the test is near-optimal in regimes \eqref{C2} and \eqref{C3}, though only up to a logarithmic factor if $k^2/n \to 0$ slower than any power of $n$.
+and the constant $A$ is large enough.
+Based on this and Corollary~\ref{cor:clique-lower}, we conclude that the test is near-optimal in regimes \eqref{C2} and \eqref{C3}, though only up to a logarithmic factor if $k^2/n \to0$ slower than any power of $n$.
+It is also near-optimal up to a logarithmic factor in regime \eqref {C1} when neither \eqref{C1a} nor \eqref{C1b} is satisfied.

-However, we do not have such a guarantee in the regime \eqref{C1}.
-In this range of parameters, it is the squared-sum test that yields an optimal performance (up to a logarithmic factor) Also, comparing \prpref{squared-sum} and \prpref{local-squared-sum}, we see that the local test dominates when $\max\big(1, (k/m)^{1/2}\big) \, k^{3/2}/n$ tends to zero faster than $1/\log(n/k)$.
+However, we do not have such a guarantee in the regime \eqref{C1} (with either \eqref{C1a} or \eqref{C1b}).
+In this range of parameters, it is the squared-sum test that yields an optimal performance up to a logarithmic factor.
+Also, comparing Proposition~\ref{prp:squared-sum} and Proposition~\ref{prp:local-squared-sum}, we see that the local test dominates when $\max (1, (k/m)^{1/2} ) k^{3/2}/n$ tends to zero faster than $1/\log(n/k)$.

+As we mentioned earlier, computing the scan statistic $Y_\mathrm {scan}$, or even approximating with enough precision, seems to be fundamentally hard.
+In fact, we conjecture that computing \textsl{any} test with a near-optimal performance is fundamentally hard in some range of the parameters.
+We see this is as a challenging and important research problem.

+We make some progress in this direction in two ways.
+In Section~\ref{sec:maxsum}, we suggest a test that has good performance and that is efficiently computable if $m$ is only logarithmic in $n$.
+In Section~\ref{sec:SDP}, inspired by recent work of Berthet and Rigollet \cite{berthet}, we consider a convex relaxation of the problem following d'Aspremont, El Ghaoui, Jordan and Lanckriet \cite {aspremont}.